fcambus/spleen/README.md

 Release tarballs provide PSF files for each size, `setfont` can be used to load and set the desired font.

+### NetBSD console

+NetBSD has .fnt files for each size which can be loaded using wsfontload(8).

+For example, to load Spleen 16x32:

+	wsfontload -N spleen-16x32 -w 16 -h 32 /usr/share/wscons/fonts/spleen-16x32.fnt
+	wsconsctl -dw font=spleen-16x32

 ### FreeBSD console

 The FreeBSD package contains .fnt files which can be loaded using